 The most common presenting symptoms are headache, occurring in more than 90 percent of patients, as well as pulsatile tinnitus, photopsia, and retrobulbar pain.

-First-line treatment for IIH should concentrate on weight loss and management with a neuro ophthalmologist to lower CSF with an oral such as combined with a lowsodium diet as described in the IIHTT.
+First-line treatment for IIH should concentrate on weight loss and management with a neuro ophthalmologist to lower CSF with an oral carbonic anhydrase inhibitor such as acetazolamide combined with a lowsodium diet as described in the IIHTT.

-In patients with sudden and severe papilledema who may be at risk for irreversible vision loss, surgical intervention such as and may be urgently needed.
+In patients with sudden and severe papilledema who may be at risk for irreversible vision loss, surgical intervention such as optic nerve sheath fenestration and cerebrospinal fluid shunting may be urgently needed.

 It is key to rule out pseudo papilledema, a benign elevation of the optic nerve head with an underlying anomalous condition.
-These anomalies include congenital crowded discs, and malinserted discs.
+These anomalies include optic nerve head drusen (ONHD), congenital crowded discs, and malinserted discs.

 ONHD is the most common cause, accounting for 75 percent of clinically diagnostic disc anomalies.
 The scleral canal and optic disc of eyes with drusen are much smaller than average, thus showing elevated appearance.

 OCT can aid in differentiating disc drusen from edema.
 Disc edema has a smooth internal disc contour and demonstrates a V-shaped hypo reflective space between sensory retina and RPE compared to the lumpy appearance found with disc drusen.

 Congenital crowded discs are the result of a normal number of retinal axons passing through a small posterior scleral foramen with the resulting appearance of a densely packed optic nerve head as axons exit the globe.

 A malinserted disc is due to oblique insertion of the nerve to the globe; primarily the nasal portion is elevated with the temporal portion depressed, giving it a swollen-like appearance.